Everest Base Camp Luxury Trek

 The Khumbu Shake-Down

-When the Dirt Road takes over the path, it becomes a Cliff hugging Ribbon of chaos that is 5% road and 95% don’t look down.
-It’s a 10-hour bone-jarring “Himalayan Massage” where the 4WD suspension fights for its life and the seat belt is the only thing keeping your skull off the selling.
+Wants the Dirt Road takes over the path, becomesa Cliff hugging Ribbon of chaos that is 5% road and 95% don’t look down, it’s a 10-hour bone jarring “Himalayan Massage” where the 4WD suspension fights for its life and seat belt is the only thing keeping your skull off the selling.

 The Monsoon’s Scarring